rbarcode/w3-mr-robogers-neighborhood/README.md

 Code: robotTranslator("3");
 Expected Outcome: [0,1,2,"Won't you be my neighbor?"]

-Test: "It should replace any numerals that have at least one digit that is a 2 with the phrase 'Boop!'."
+Test: "It should replace any numerals that have at least one digit that is a 2 with the word 'Boop!'."
 Code: robotTranslator("3");
 Expected Outcome: [0,1,"Boop!","Won't you be my neighbor?"]

+Test: It should replace any numerals that have at least one digit that is a 1 with the word 'Beep!'."
+Code: robotTranslator("3");
+Expected Outcome: [0,"Beep!","Boop!","Won't you be my neighbor?"]

 ## Known Bugs